 We have found that many students arrive on campus with insurance that is inadequate due to restrictive provider networks, high deductibles, or limited coverage for services received outside of a health plan’s service area.

-It is your decision to enroll or waive the Student Accident and Sickness Insurance Plan, but here are some questions to think about and to ask your current health plan:
+It is your decision to enroll or waive the Stonehill College Student Health Insurance Plan, but here are some questions to think about and to ask your current health plan:

 - Does my plan cover full-time students attending college away from home or even out-of-state?

-- Does my plan provide adequate coverage, coverage beyond emergency services to include diagnostic x-rays and laboratory services ordered at Stonehill College Health Service, mental health coverage, prescription drugs, and inpatient and outpatient hospitalization?
+- Does my plan provide adequate coverage for emergency services, local urgent care facilities, diagnostic x-rays, laboratory services, mental health coverage, prescription drugs, and inpatient and outpatient hospitalization?

-- Does my plan have health care providers in the Easton, MA area?
+- Does my plan have participating in-network health care providers in the Easton, MA area?

 - Does my current plan have a high deductible that needs to be met before full coverage begins?

-If you don't have coverage or if your coverage isn't adequate, you will need to enroll in the Student Accident and Sickness Insurance Plan.
-The Plan is underwritten by the United States Fire Insurance Company and managed by Gallagher Koster.
+If you do not have coverage or if your coverage is not adequate, you will need to enroll in the Student Health Insurance Plan (SHIP).
+The Plan is underwritten by Blue Cross Blue Shield of Massachusetts (BCBS) and managed by Gallagher Student Health & Special Risk.

-Conversely, if your current health insurance plan is comparable, you are not required to purchase the Student Accident and Sickness Insurance Plan.
+Conversely, if your current health insurance plan is comparable, you are not required to purchase the Student Health Insurance Plan.

-Stonehill College's Student Injury and Sickness Insurance Plan is underwritten by Harvard Pilgrim Health care Insurance Company (HPHC) and is managed by Gallagher Koster, located in Quincy, Massachusetts.
-An online brochure describing the plan in its entirety will be available soon and a member of the Gallagher Koster team will be present at the June Orientation to answer any questions.
+Stonehill College's Student Health Insurance Plan is underwritten by Blue Cross Blue Shield of Massachusetts (BCBS) and is managed by Gallagher Student Health & Special Risk, located in Quincy, Massachusetts.
+An online brochure describing the plan in its entirety will be available soon and a member of the Gallagher Student Health & Special Risk team will be present at the June Orientation to answer any questions.
 Some basic points of coverage include the following: